ibm-cloud-docs/dns/dns-terminology.md

 ### TTL (time to live)
 {:#soa-record-parameters-ttl}

-The number of seconds a domain name is cached locally before expiration and return to authoritative nameservers for updated information.
+The number of seconds a domain name is cached locally before expiration and return to authoritative names servers for updated information.